-(i) assets and liabilities for each reporting presented are translated at the closing rate at the date of that statement of financial position;
+(i) assets and liabilities for each statement of financial position presented are translated at the closing rate at the date of that statement of financial position;

 (ii) income and expenses for each income statement are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the dates of the transactions); and

-(iii) all resulting exchange differences are recognized as a separate component of equity.
+(iii) all resulting exchange differences are recognized in other comprehensive income.

 The relevant exchange rates vs. USD are: